istio/istio.io/content/en/docs/ambient/usage/extensibility/wasm-module-distribution/index.md

 service/reviews labeled
 {{< /text >}}

-Any requests from pods in the ambient mesh to the `reviews` service will now be routed through the `reviews-svc-waypoint` waypoint.
+Any requests from pods in the ambient mode to the `reviews` service will now be routed through the `reviews-svc-waypoint` waypoint.

 {{< text bash >}}
 $ kubectl get gateway